 - Campus-based programs with out-of-state internships, field experiences, student teaching and/or clinical experiences

 Students from non-SARA states may also enroll in online degree programs that may include lab skills and internships, field experiences, student teaching and/or clinical experiences.
-For all students, California and Virginia are currently the only states where lab requirements may be completed.
+For all students, California, Texas and Virginia are currently the only states where lab requirements may be completed.

 For detailed information, refer to St. Kate's State Authorization Reciprocity Agreement webpage.

 *Although California does not belong to SARA, St. Kate’s is approved to enroll students from this state.